Skip to main content

 }

-Placing this configuration in a gruntwork.hcl file in the same directory as a terragrunt.hcl file will cause Pipelines to assume the role-to-assume-for-plans role in the AWS account with ID an-aws-account-id when running Terragrunt plan commands, using OIDC to authenticate to AWS and assume that role.
+Placing this configuration in a gruntwork.hcl file within the same directory as a terragrunt.hcl file directs Pipelines to assume the role-to-assume-for-plans role in the AWS account with the ID an-aws-account-id when executing Terragrunt plan commands.
+The authentication process leverages OIDC to securely connect to AWS and assume the specified role.

-In most circumstances, the same role would be assumed by multiple Terragrunt units of configuration within a repository (e.g. all units within a given directory configure resources for the same AWS account).
-In this situation, it would be more convenient to set the AWS authentication at the environment level by declaring an environment block in one of the .hcl files in the .gruntwork directory at the root of the repository, and declaring the AWS authentication configuration there.
+It is common for multiple Terragrunt units within a repository to assume the same AWS role.
+For instance, all units within a specific directory may provision resources for the same AWS account.
+Configuring AWS authentication at the environment level is more efficient in these cases.
+You can do this by defining an environment block within one of the .hcl files in the .gruntwork directory at the repository root and specifying the AWS authentication configuration.

 e.g.